ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse.rst

 Comparing includes and imports: dynamic vs. static
 --------------------------------------------------

 Each approach to re-using distributed Ansible artifacts has advantages and limitations.
 You may choose dynamic re-use for some playbooks and static re-use for others.
 Although you can use both dynamic and static re-use in a single playbook, it is best to select one approach per playbook.
-Mixing static and dynamic re-use may lead to difficult-to-diagnose bugs in your playbooks.
+Mixing static and dynamic re-use can introduce difficult-to-diagnose bugs into your playbooks.
 This table summarizes the main differences so you can choose the best approach for each playbook you create.

 .. table::
    :class: documentation-table